kfrankc/data-512-a2/README.md

 I created tables as per the specifications in the assignment wiki.

+## Initial Reflection

+This has been an interesting assignment that combines many aspects of data analysis, including: data cleaning and data transformation.
+The initial task of preparing both datasets for merging serves as a constant reminder that the datasets we often work with are not in the ideal format we'd like, so we need to spend time preparing them before we run any analysis.
+I found it interesting that our definition of 'coverage' is a proportion of articles per country with that country's population.
+I write more about this in the additional questions section, but I believe this may introduce a bias towards higher coverage for countries with low population.
+Perhaps the articles/population size could be normalized first, so we have a better representation of coverage.

 ## Additional Questions

 **What biases did you expect to find in the data (before you started working with it), and why?**